 Keep in mind, like with other personal injury cases in California, there is a statute of limitations for filing a lawsuit.
 Although there are exceptions to the rule, the statute of limitations will apply to the vast majority of cases.

-The Fairfield work injury lawyers at Wells, Call, Clark, Bennett & Clawson PC, can review your situation and advise you on whether it is possible to file a third-party claim.
+The Fairfield work injury lawyers at Wells Call Injury Lawyers PC, can review your situation and advise you on whether it is possible to file a third-party claim.
 Our attorneys handle cases in Solano County and the surrounding areas.
 To set up a free consultation with a work injury attorney at our firm, call (707) 243-8595 or use our online case review form.